Senozoid/TrySwing/README.md

 ## Description
-Temporary personal repo to experiment with Swing, for GUI elements used in a [game](https://github.com/Senozoid/ZenChron) (currently private) I am making.
+Temporary personal repo for experimenting with and learning Swing, so that I may use GUI elements in a [game](https://github.com/Senozoid/ZenChron) (currently private) I am making.

 ## Structure
 _(if class is not mentioned, it's homonymous)_